Diane Abbott: Removal from the frontbench and 2015 London mayoral election

 On 8 October 2013, Abbott was sacked as Shadow Public Health Minister in a reshuffle by Labour leader Ed Miliband, and replaced by Luciana Berger.
 On 23 June 2014, Abbott had stated she would consider standing in the 2016 London mayoral election; on 30 November 2014, Abbott announced her intention to put herself forward to become Labour's candidate in the election, but was unsuccessful in the 2015 nomination process.

 She was one of 16 signatories of an open letter to Ed Miliband in January 2015 calling on the party to commit to oppose further austerity, take rail franchises back into public ownership and strengthen collective bargaining arrangements.

 Return to the frontbench

 A close ally of Jeremy Corbyn, Abbott was one of 36 Labour MPs to nominate him as a candidate in the Labour leadership election of 2015.
 Following Corbyn's election as Labour leader, Abbott was appointed to the post of Shadow Secretary of State for International Development.

-On 27 June 2016, following the resignations of many of Labour's ministerial team in the aftermath of the Brexit referendum, Abbott was promoted to the position of Shadow Health Secretary.
+On 27 June 2016, following the resignations of many of Labour's shadow ministerial team in the aftermath of the Brexit referendum, Abbott was promoted to the position of Shadow Health Secretary.

 On 6 October 2016, following the resignation of Andy Burnham, Abbott was appointed Shadow Home Secretary.
 Following the Article 50 vote in February 2017, Abbott was involved in a controversy with fellow MP David Davis.

 She was sworn of the Privy Council on 15 February 2017.